Birmingham and Warwick Junction Canal

 The Birmingham and Warwick Junction Canal is a short canal connecting the Warwick and Birmingham Canal at Bordesley Junction in Birmingham to the Birmingham and Fazeley Canal at Salford Junction near Gravelly Hill Interchange.
-It was authorised in 1840 to relieve pressure on this connection to the Grand Junction Canal leading to London and opened in 1844.
-It is 2.6 mi long and had six locks.
+It was authorised in 1840 to relieve pressure on the overcrowded locks at the eastern end of the Birmingham Canal Navigations system.
+Boats travelling along it had to negotiate six locks, rather than the six of the Ashtead flight and the eleven of the Ashton flight.
+The connection to the Grand Junction Canal leading to London (now part of the Grand Union Canal) opened in 1844.
+It is 2.6 mi long and had six locks, although the stop lock known as Netchells Shallow Lock, at the northern end of the canal, has now been decommissioned, and its gates removed.

 History

 During the 1830s, the Birmingham Canal Navigations (BCN) had been upgraded to improve the flow of traffic.
 James Brindley's main line, now known as the BCN Old Main Line, which had followed the contours, had been reduced in length from 22.6 mi to 15.6 mi by Thomas Telford, with the new route known as the BCN New Main Line.
 The company was left with overcrowded locks at the eastern end of the new main line.
 Traffic from the BCN and the Worcester and Birmingham Canal descended through thirteen locks at Farmers Bridge.
 If it was bound for London via the Warwick and Birmingham Canal, it then turned right along the Digbeth Branch and descended the six locks of the Ashted Flight. and if it was heading for the north east along the Birmingham and Fazeley Canal, it descended through the eleven locks of the Aston Flight to Salford.

 Proposals to remedy this had been made in 1793, 1810 and 1811, but had been thwarted by objections from the Worcester and Birmingham Canal and the Warwick and Birmingham Canal, who feared that they would lose trade.
 The plans were revived in 1838, with the Tame Valley Canal providing a northern bypass for the overloaded locks.
 In 1839, it was noted that the Farmers Bridge locks were open 24 hour a day, including on Sundays, and yet there were often 20 to 30 boats queueing to use them at both the top and bottom of the flight, particularly during the autumn and winter months.
 A new route from Bordesley to Salford bridge had been proposed in 1836, and the Warwick and Birmingham Canal had requested the BCN build it in 1839, but they declined to do so.
 An independent bill was submitted to Parliament for the canal, called the Birmingham and Warwick Junction Canal, and again the BCN objected.